 And there’s a badly written scene of Gary and some of the men on his team parked in a car outside the town’s high school, one of the few places with Wi-Fi access.
 Gary and his team are asked to leave, but they refuse, so they get kicked out of the parking lot because the school’s security people think it’s a car full of possible sexual predators.

-Even when Gary gives a lustful stare when he first sees Frank’s 28-year-old daughter Diana (played by Mackenzie Davis) at Frank’s farm, that lust turns to some disgust when he sees that she’s got her hand up the rear end of a cow.
+Even when Gary gives a lustful stare when he first sees Jack’s 28-year-old daughter Diana (played by Mackenzie Davis) at Jack’s farm, that lust turns to some disgust when he sees that she’s got her hand up the rear end of a cow.
 For most of the movie, Gary and his team underestimate Diana’s intelligence because they think she’s as an ignorant farmer’s daughter who doesn’t know much about politics.
-It still doesn’t stop Gary from flirting with Diana, but he’s mostly focused on winning the campaign for Frank.
+It still doesn’t stop Gary from flirting with Diana, but he’s mostly focused on winning the campaign for Jack.

 Some of the people on Gary’s team include nerdy pollster Kurt (played by Topher Grace) and abrasive digital analytics strategist Tina (played by Natasha Lyonne), who clash with each over about how they think their respective voter analysis is better.
 Tina huffs when she dismisses Kurt’s polling numbers by saying that people’s computer usage is a more accurate picture of who voters are: “A digital footprint is your true self.”

 When Kurt and Tina get into a little verbal tiff during a campaign meeting, Diana speaks up and says to Tina, “Surely, people are more complete than their online transactions.”
 Tina snaps back, “Says the woman with three cats and intense [Internet] search history of the herpes virus.”
 This is what’s supposed to pass as humor in this movie.